ijborda/sir-api/README.md

 **Endpoint**:
 https://sir-epimodel-api.herokuapp.com/api/sir?s=79000&i=10&r=0&b=0.5&g=0.33&t=10

-This asks for the SIR simulation result with 79,000 initial susceptible individuals, 10 initial infected, and 0 recovered.
+This asks for the SIR simulation result with 79,000 initial susceptible individuals, 10 initial infected, and 0 initial recovered.
 The transmission rate is beta = 0.5 while the removal rate is gamma = 0.33.
-Simulation result is up to t = 10 time point (starts at index 0).
+Simulation result is up to t = 10 time points (starts at index 0).

 <details>
 <summary><b>Response</b></summary>